liske/cgm-remote-monitor-docker/README.md

 ## Deployment

-Grab the example [docker-compose.yml](docker-compose.yml) file and change it to meet your needs.
-You need to use an explicit version tag for the docker image - the `latest` tag is missing intentionally.
+Grab the example [docker-compose.yml](https://github.com/liske/cgm-remote-monitor-docker/blob/master/docker-compose.yml) file and change it to meet your needs.
+You need to use an explicit version tag for the docker image - the `latest` tag is missing intentionally!

 Details of the configuration parameters can be found in Nightscout's [README.md](https://github.com/nightscout/cgm-remote-monitor/blob/master/README.md#environment).